yogiklatt/DCS_OperationBaguette/README.md

 This mission uses Moose which is embedded in the miz file.

-Once you play the mission, after a second you will get a selection of settings to adapt the difficulty in F-10 comms menu.
+Once you play the mission, after a second you will get a selection of settings to adapt the difficulty via the F-10 comms menu.